 Fig 1.
 All 6Mo versions of Parker’s small bore instrumentation products, including A-LOK two ferrule fittings, now comply with the NORSOK M-650 standard.

-Parker's Instrumentation Products Division recently modified its 6Mo manufacturing processes, test methods and quality management systems to comply with the requirements of NORSOK M-650.
+Parker's Instrumentation Products Division recently modified its 6Mo manufacturing processes, test methods, and quality management systems to comply with the requirements of NORSOK M-650.
 Although the new manufacturing process is patent pending and commercially confidential, it involves special treatment stages that guarantee the quality and consistency of the raw material.
-The entire process is defined in a new ESSM standard code held by Parker, which is referenced in the Qualification Test Record (QTR) verifying that the company fully complies with the NORSOK M-650 standard for production of 6Mo parts.
+The entire process is defined in a new ESSM standard code held by Parker, which is referenced in the Qualification Test Record (QTR) verifying that the company fully complies with the NORSOK M-650 standard for the production of 6Mo parts.